Lochnivar/ashverse/compendium/table-of-contents.md

 - Copyright
 - Dedication
 - Table of Contents (this page)
-- Preface: "This is Not a Moral History"
+- Author's Foreword: "This is Not a Moral History" (with epigraph from General Early)
 - Acknowledgments: "The Editorial Staff Without Whom This Would Be Unpublishable"

 ---